Mala1180/PPS-22-satify/doc/report/2-requirements.md

 ### Symbol

-A Symbol is the simplest entity of the domain and can contain different types of values like a string representing the name or a **Variable** representing the possible assignment to a boolean value.
+A Symbol is the simplest entity of the domain and contains a value which could be of two different types: either a string that represents its name, or a bool value, which allows the Symbol to be recognized as a constant.
-Initially, a symbol only contains a string that represents the name of the variable.
-Only in the resolution algorithm phase the symbol can assume a value, depending on the satisfiability of the entire expression where it is contained.

-### Variable

-A Variable is a record that contains a name and an optional boolean value to represent the possible assignment.

 ### Literal

 Literal is an atomic formula (in this model **Symbol**) or its negation (**Not(Symbol)**).

+### Expression

+An Expression or propositional formula is an entity that can compose symbols by logical operators and operators by operators.

+It describes the constraints to be satisfied in the solution.

+Thanks to the power of **Encodings**, its writing is simplified in case of particular constraints.

 ### Encodings

 SAT Encodings are a way to transform particular constraints into a logical expression.
 Generally, they encode cardinality constraints like "at least one" or "at most one" (among given symbols).

-### Expression

-An expression or logical formula is an entity that can be composed by symbols and operators.
-It can be also generated using **Encodings**, simplifying the process of creating a logical formula.

 ### Conjunction Normal Form (CNF)